- Tools & Workshop >

 To use the tool, the string is fixed at the point to be plumbed.
 The weight, or bob, is then allowed to swing freely; when it stops, the point of the bob is precisely below the point at which the string is fixed above.
 (Note that the line must be hanging free to get an accurate reading.)

 Surveyors sometimes use plumb bobs for lining up points or transferring them.
-Excavation and foundation contractors rely upon the plumb line, and constructing a chimney the plumb bob can indicate whether a flue is running true vertical or veering off plumb.
+Excavation and foundation contractors rely upon the plumb line, and constructing a chimney the tool can indicate whether a flue is running true vertical or veering off plumb.

 Some bobs have pointed tips that can be bent by repeated use or abuse; if the point on yours is bent or out of alignment, replace it.